mongodb/specifications/source/index-management/index-management.rst

     dropSearchIndex(name: String, options: Optional<DropSearchIndexOptions>): void;

     /**
-     * Gets index information for all search indexes in the collection.
+     * Gets index information for one or more search indexes in the collection.
+     *
+     * If name is not specified, information for all indexes on the specified collection will be returned.
      */
     listSearchIndexes(name: Optional<String>, aggregationOptions: Optional<AggregationOptions>, listIndexOptions: Optional<ListSearchIndexOptions>): Cursor<Document>;
   }